Arby has been a professional writer and researcher for over 10 years, and her areas of interest are shamefully diverse.

 Contradiction, Justification, and the Birth of a Nation

 At that point in history, legally supported inequality was justified by scientists.
 Research was conducted to yield conclusions that served to “explain” why non-whites were excluded from the rights that were supposed to belong to everyone.
 Scholars posited that, through cranial measurements and other similar forms of research, it could be deduced that people with skin tones other than white were both physically and mentally inferior.

 So, “all men” is a statement that could not apply to people of color (PoC) because they were not considered to be valid in the same ways as white men.
 Based on this so-called research, it seemed that white domination and the inferiority of all other people was a scientific or evolutionary inevitability.
 By this doctrine, white people were merely expressing the inherent traits of dominance, intelligence, and strength that had been given to them by God.

 The Dred Scott ruling of 1857 also served to refute any claim of hypocrisy in the constitution by declaring that people of African ancestry could never become U.S. citizens.
 Therefore, they did not have to be treated with equality because they didn’t “count” anyway.

-Throughout the 1800’s, immigrants from several different countries flowed into the U.S. How would these new and differing people fit in to the framework of white superiority that had been established?
+Throughout the 1800s, immigrants from several different countries flowed into the United States.
+How would these new and differing people fit into the framework of white superiority that had been established?
 Many baseless and unsubstantiated scientific claims were created to respond to the increasing variety of immigrants, and to answer such questions.

-A biologist named Davenport claimed that as the blood of U.S. citizens mixed with the blood of immigrants, Americans would gradually become darker, smaller, and more prone to undesirable behaviors and criminal activities.
+A biologist named Charles Davenport claimed that as the blood of U.S. citizens mixed with the blood of immigrants, Americans would gradually become darker, smaller, and more prone to undesirable behaviors and criminal activities.
 Around the same time, a group known as the American Breeder’s Association made similar claims.
 According to the ABA, non-white races had inherent genetic tendencies toward criminal behavior.